 A HELOC works like a credit card with a revolving open credit line that borrowers can tap as necessary up to a specific point.
 You only pay interest on the amount you withdraw, but interest rates fluctuate with the market.
 The timeline usually requires payment after 10 years.

 Unfortunately, the application process for HELs and HELOCs is not as straightforward as with other sources of credit.
 Borrowers need to have enough equity in their homes for such a loan to be worthwhile.
 Also, these loans often come with origination, pre-payment, and closing fees.

 Home Equity Loans

 Home equity is the difference between the market value of your home and the amount you have left to pay off on your mortgage.
-It’s an asset that represents the part of the house that you have paid for, and it can increase over time.
+It’s an asset that represents the percentage of the house’s value that you have paid for, and it usually increases over time.
 A home equity loan is similar to a second mortgage.
 It allows you to borrow against your home equity in exchange for a lump sum of cash.

 Borrowers can pay the loan back in fixed monthly installments.
-According to the IRS, interest on these loans is tax-deductible up to $100,000.
+Interest on these loans is tax-deductible up to $100,000.
 Although you can lose your home if you fail to repay the loan, the benefits often outweigh the risks.

 Why choose this loan?

 The benefits of a home equity loan include: